Promoting Nancy’s photography and educating the public about nature, photography, and God

 How I Did It

 1. Working with one corner at a time, I cut both pieces of moulding square just a tad longer than their overall/outside measurement according to your diagram (you will see why in Step 4).
 If you don’t already have one, this is also when you would put a perfectly square cut on the alignment block you’ll see in Figure 7 to the left of the moulding.
-I grabbed a 2″ by 4″, but the wider the better.
+I grabbed a 2″ by 4″, but the wider your piece the better.

 2. I set the saw for the smaller of the two complementary angles, rechecking my diagram to confirm whether it should be to the left or right.
 In the setup shown below, the 3″ moulding would be clamped to the right of the blade.Saw Setup For First Cut